lesmana/simple-local-test-runner-for-codingame/README.md

 the input part is saved to a file named input. the expected output part is saved to a file named expectedoutput.

-then your code is called
-with input piped in stdin
-and output (stdout) redirected to a file named actualoutput.
+then your code is called with input piped in stdin. stdout redirected to a file named actualoutput. stderr printed to screen. this mimics the behaviour of codingame online code runner.
-(stderr is ignored).
-the actual output is then compared to the expected output.

-if diff then fail and abort. if same then continue with next test case.
+then actualoutput is compared to expectedoutput. if both are same then continue with next test case. if there is difference then report fail and abort the test run.

-afterwards the following files from the last run test are left over: input, expectedoutput, actualoutput. the files are overwritten on the next run.
+after the test run the following files are left over: input, expectedoutput, actualoutput. the files will be overwritten on the next run.

 ----
 Copyright Lesmana Zimmer lesmana@gmx.de